rmotani/paleomass/README.md

 The flippers should move laterally, so:
 `ffin.adj.med = 10, hfin.adj.med = 40`

+It may be counter-intuitive that positive values are for lateral rather than medial movements.

 ### 5. Adjust the angles of body parts
 Nex is the adjustment of angles.
 You can adjust two kinds of angles per fin, although not both are available for all fins.